RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

 Download and install SD card image
 **********************************

-The next procedure will create a clean SD card.
+The next procedure will create a clean SD card image.

 #.
 Download the Red Pitaya SD card image: